lilt/lilt-java/docs/MemoriesApi.md

 <a name="syncDeleteMemory"></a>
 # **syncDeleteMemory**
-> MemorySyncDeleteResponse syncDeleteMemory(id, fromTime, toTime, when)
+> MemoryInsertResponse syncDeleteMemory(id, fromTime, toTime, when)

 Delete-sync for a Memory